How to apply for funding from the Nordic Council of Ministers

 Project process

-Nordic Council of Ministers’ project database
+Standard terms and conditions for Nordic Council of Ministers’ project contracts